Financial-Times/origami/apps/website/_posts/2023-05-31-newsletter.md

 ---
 title: Origami Newsletter, April 2023 - May 2023
-description: Origami is preparing two talks in upcoming month.
-We released FT Professional themes for o-buttons and o-forms.
+description: Origami is preparing two talks for June.
+We released FT Professional themes for a bunch of components.
 We started working on Origami For Everyone(O3) and we started talking to other organisations to share knowledge about design systems.
 author: Akaki Mikaia
 tags:
   - Newsletter